-When you’re tired of the buildings and busy atmosphere of Tokyo, a great place to escape into the mountains is Chichibu Tama Kai National Park to the city’s east.
-The park is massive, at nearly 500 square miles, and while you won’t see it all, Mount Mitake is a great section to focus on.
+When you’re tired of Tokyo’s buildings and busy atmosphere, Chichibu Tama Kai National Park to the city’s east is a great place to escape into the mountains.
+The park is massive, nearly 500 square miles, and while you won’t see it all, Mount Mitake is a great section to focus on.

 Access to the mountain is conveniently on the rail line from Tokyo, taking about 1.5 hours to Mitake Station.
 The train will drop you at a small village beside the gorges of the Tama River.
 While it’s beautiful there, you’ll want to take the shuttle bus from the station to the cable car up the mountain.

-After a short cable car ride toward the top, you’ll have plenty of hiking trails to choose from, most of which are perfectly suitable for beginners.
-Mount Mitake is full of ancient Shinto shrines, beautiful viewpoints, and serene waterfalls.
+After a short cable car ride toward the top, you’ll have plenty of hiking trails, most of which are perfectly suitable for beginners.
+Mount Mitake contains ancient Shinto shrines, beautiful viewpoints, and serene waterfalls.

 36. Visit an Animal Café

 The concept started with cat cafés, which are all over the city.
-One favorite is Tamari no Oshiro Cat Café, which is decorated as a cat “kingdom” and has around 19 resident felines available for attention.
+One favorite is Tamari no Oshiro Cat Café, decorated as a cat “kingdom” with around 19 resident felines available for attention.

 But Tokyo doesn’t stop at cats.
-There’s the Harajuku Mame-Shiba Café, home to some of Japan’s favorite dog breed, the Mame Shiba Inu.
-There’s the ChikuChiku café, where hedgehogs will join you for a drink.
+The Harajuku Mame-Shiba Café is home to one of Japan’s favorite dog breeds, the Mame Shiba Inu.
+The ChikuChiku café is where hedgehogs will join you for a drink.

 Not exotic enough for you?
 There are also snake cafés, capybara cafés, and miniature pig cafés.
-Basically, if you are an animal person and a coffee or tea drinker, you’ll be in heaven in Tokyo.
+If you are an animal person and a coffee or tea drinker, you’ll be in heaven in Tokyo.